Difference Between Training, Sparring, and Bag Gloves

 18 oz Heavyweight sparring

-USA Boxing and Golden Gloves Tournament standards often guide gym requirements.
-Fighters over certain body weight classes usually spar in 16 oz gloves at minimum.
+USA Boxing and Golden Gloves Tournament standards influence what gyms require.
+Fighters above certain weight classes typically spar in 16 oz gloves at minimum.

 The difference between 12 oz and 16 oz gloves

-In practice, many recreational boxers eventually keep two pairs:
+In practice, a lot of recreational boxers end up keeping two pairs:

 • One pair for sparring

-That setup costs more upfront, but glove lifespan usually improves because each pair handles fewer conflicting tasks.
+That costs more upfront, but each glove lasts noticeably longer because it’s handling fewer conflicting demands on the foam.

 When Should You Use Each Type?

-The answer depends less on skill level and more on training style.
+The answer depends less on your experience level and more on how you actually train.

 Best use cases by training style